IHE/RAD.IMR/input/pagecontent/volume-1.md

 ##### Image References

-An image reference is a reference to an image to which a finding or observation pertains.
+An image reference is a reference to an image to which a finding or observation pertains, or which best presents the finding.

 Each image reference in a report is in the context of a series.
-Furthermore, each image reference includes one or more context as follow:
+Furthermore, each image reference includes one of the following context detail patterns:

 - a single frame in a single-frame object (e.g. object 10)
 - a single frame in a multi-frame object (e.g. object 10 frame 3)